 Biochemistry Recruiting Webinar

-An introduction to the department and Ph.D. program by track leader Robert Eoff, Ph.D., Department Chair Kevin Raney, Ph.D., Alicia Byrd, Ph.D., Mari Davidson, Ph.D., Grover Paul Miller, Ph.D., and three graduate students.
+An introduction to the department and Ph.D. program by track leader Robert Eoff, Ph.D., Department Chair Kevin Raney, Ph.D., Mari Davidson, Ph.D., Samantha Kendrick, Ph.D., Alicia Byrd, Ph.D., and current and former graduate students.